Legal Definitions from Termly’s Legal Experts

 Does the CCPA require cookie consent?

-What type of data is protected by the GDPR?
+What is personal data under the GDPR?

 Does the CCPA apply to businesses outside of California?